BarclayII/AIMv6/lab1-booting/tutorial.markdown

-# MIPS group Lab 1 HOWTO - A Step-By-Step Walkthrough from Scratch
+# Exercise 2 HOWTO - A Step-By-Step Walkthrough from Scratch

 ## Overview

-MIPS group Lab 1 has three tasks:
+First, let's review the tasks of exercise 2:

 1. **Design and implement a firmware on MSIM to load and execute the code from MBR**.